witherScript/witherScript/README.md

 Here are some ideas to get you started:

 -->
-- I'm stoked on making code smells a practical thing and not just some pipe dream of non-technical architects
+- I'm focused on building mobile applications in Flutter/Dart at the moment
 - Building an abstraction for the ARM Linux Kernel RE: scheduling policies
 - 💬 Hit me up if you want to co-refactor some open source features.
 Been eyeing -> Building a React tool to warn about memory leaks, extending EventEmitter to check for unfreed Event Listeners etc